digital-wolf-farm/html-css-style-guide/style/styleguide.md

 Declaration block could concern selector or selectors list.
 When there is more than one selector in ruleset, they are separated by comma.
 Declaration block wrap declarations with curly braces.
 No semi-colon after closing brace.
 Declarations are separated by semi-colons.
-Last one is optional but suggested to be added.
 Colon separates property and its value.

 ## 5. Rulesets

-no-extra-semicolons
-rule-empty-line-before
+1. General rules
+    * Semi-colons in CSS have strict destination.
+They separate declarations.
+Semi-colon after last declaration within ruleset could be omitted but it strongly advised to put it there always.
+Nowhere else in any stylesheet additional semi-colon should be added - rule: `"no-extra-semicolons": true`.
+    * Between adjacent rulsets, there should be always an empty line - rule: `"rule-empty-line-before": "always-multi-line"`

+**TODO: Check rule-empty-line-before rule and exceptions**

 ## 6. Selectors